We are Disciples of Christ, a movement for wholeness in a fragmented world.— – Disciples of Christ Identity Statement

 If any of these maybes sounds like you, I want you to consider coming to worship with us.
 At no point will we put you on the spot or make it weird.
 At no point will we try to sell you on some nonsense or force a view that just doesn’t work for you.
 It’s just not my MO to constantly tell you exactly what to think, but we do want you to have a community that asks these questions and seeks better answers together.

 - Honest and Straightforward – Too often churches pull a bait-and-switch when hard questions come up.
 Either that or the whole thing seems like a bait and switch where you came for spiritual answers but are being told how to vote instead.
 If you’re thinking through some of these hard questions, it is my priority to give you honest, straightforward answers.
-Most often, I like to give folks multiple ways of thinking about something and let them see what works best for them.
 For instance, questions about the Bible’s accuracy, faith and science, other religions, the equality of men and women in the bible, and how we know if any of it is true are all questions that are worth talking openly about.
 In the same way, when we say “all are welcome,” we are truly welcoming all people.
 This church will not tell you that you are welcome and then not actually welcome you.
 You being welcome here is a big part of our mission, not a sales pitch.

 You shouldn’t be alone on your spiritual journey.
 You should have a community that welcomes you and helps you grow no matter what the specifics of that mean to you.
 If you’re all in on Christianity, come on in.
 If you have some questions, come on in.
 If you’re pretty skeptical about it all but have a desire for a real community, come on in.
 We’re all on this journey together.